-Jacksonville, located in the northeast corner of Florida, close to the Georgia border, is the most populous city in the state.
+Jacksonville, located in the northeastern corner of Florida, close to the Georgia border, is the most populous city in the state.
 While not as tropical as more southern Florida cities such as Miami and Tampa, Jacksonville has a pleasant climate throughout most of the year, making it an excellent vacation destination, especially in the late fall and winter months.
 Jacksonville has a rich history and thriving culture, offering tourists plenty of educational experiences, entertainment, and dining options.

 Guest post by Martins Godainis